sonic-net/SONiC/doc/BGP/BGP-supress-fib-pending.md

   3. Call RouteSync::onRouteResponse() with APPL_STATE_DB format with delete operation response
   4. Verify no message is sent to zebra

 - RouteOrch: program ASIC route
   1. Create FVS and call RouteOrch::doTask()
   2. Verify route is created in SAI
   3. Verify the content of APPL_STATE_DB

-- RouteOrch: program ASIC route with temporary nexthop
+- RouteOrch: delete ASIC route
-  1. Mock SAI_SWITCH_ATTR_NUMBER_OF_ECMP_GROUPS to 0
-  2. Create FVS and call RouteOrch::doTask()
+  1. Create delete entry and call RouteOrch::doTask()
-  3. Verify route is created in SAI with 1 nexthop
+  2. Verify route is delete in SAI
-  4. Verify the content of APPL_STATE_DB contains only 1 nexthop
+  3. Verify the content of APPL_STATE_DB

 #### 11.2.
 VS Test cases